openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_Cascade_RCNN_res101.md

 # Converting a PyTorch Cascade RCNN R-101 Model {#openvino_docs_MO_DG_prepare_model_convert_model_pytorch_specific_Convert_Cascade_RCNN_res101}

-Goal of this article is to present you with a step-by-step guide on how to convert PyTorch PyTorch Cascade RCNN R-101 model to IR.
-First of all, it is required to download and convert the model to ONNX.
+The goal of this article is to present a step-by-step guide on how to convert a PyTorch Cascade RCNN R-101 model to OpenVINO IR.
+First, you need to download the model and convert it to ONNX.

 ## Downloading and Converting Model to ONNX